yangsu2022/OV_SD_CPP/README.md

 # OV_SD_CPP
-C++ pipeline with OpenVINO native API for Stable Diffusion v1.5 with LMS Discrete Scheduler
+The Pure C++ text-to-image pipeline, driven by the OpenVINO native API for Stable Diffusion v1.5 with LMS Discrete Scheduler, supports both static and dynamic model inference.
+It includes advanced features like Lora integration with safetensors and OpenVINO extension for tokenizer.
+This demo has been tested on the Windows platform.
 ## Step 1: Prepare environment

 C++ Packages:
-* OpenVINO: intall with `conda install -c conda-forge openvino=2023.1.0`
+* OpenVINO: install with `conda install -c conda-forge openvino=2023.1.0`
 * Boost: Install with `sudo apt-get install libboost-all-dev` for LMSDiscreteScheduler's integration

 Notice: